Samagra-Development/dsep/README.md

+# Decentralised Skilling and Education Protocol: Courses and Training

 This doc underlines the architectural implementational details of reference **Beckn Provider Platform (BPP)** implementation for the **Courses and Training** track complaint to **DSEP spec v1.0.0.**